-Baby Charlie Gard's parents return to court
+Baby Charlie Gard's parents storm out of court hearing

 Armstrong added that there were currently no genetically engineered mice with the condition available for testing and that it would take six months to breed them.

-The 11-month-old has been there since October, when he began suffering the effects of mitochondrial DNA depletion syndrome, having been born apparently healthy in August.

-'They are still fighting'
+'We are still fighting'

-After Yates and Gard entered the court Thursday, family friend Alasdair Seton-Marsden read a statement to the media on their behalf.
+After Yates and Gard first entered the court Thursday, family friend Alasdair Seton-Marsden read a statement to the media on their behalf.

 "We are continuing to spend every moment working around the clock to save our dear baby Charlie.
 We've been requesting this specialized treatment since November, and never asked the hospital, the courts, or anyone for anything except for the permission to go," it said.